mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "yearly_sales (millions)" : 1601 }
 ```

-And that covers accumulator expressions available within $project.
+And that covers accumulator expressions available within *$project*.
 Here are a few things to keep in mind.
-The available accumulator expressions in $project are sum, average, max, min, standard deviation population, and standard deviation sample.
-Within $project, these expressions will not carry their value forward and operate across multiple documents.
-For this, we'd need to use the unwind stage and group accumulator expressions.
-For more complex calculations, it's handy to know how to use $reduce and $map.
+The available accumulator expressions in *$project are sum, average, max, min, standard deviation population, and standard deviation sample*.
+Within *$project*, these expressions will not carry their value forward and operate across multiple documents.
+For this, we'd need to use the *unwind stage and group accumulator expressions*.
+For more complex calculations, it's handy to know how to use *$reduce and $map*.